hwi/HWIOAuthBundle/README.md

 ## User providers

-This bundle comes with a custom `UserProvider` that does nothing but create valid users with default roles (`ROLE_USER` for now) and using `infos_url` in conjunction with `username_path` to provide `getUsername()`'s result.
+This bundle comes with a few custom `UserProvider`s:

+* `OAuthUserProvider`, that does nothing but create valid users with default roles (`ROLE_USER` for now) and using `infos_url` in conjunction with `username_path` to provide `getUsername()`'s result.
 This `UserProvider` is used to represent *remote* OAuth user, when you don't need to do fancy things with your users, such as managing roles and ACLs.

-More `UserProvider`s will be added in the future.
+* `EntityUserProvider` is an abstract provider that you need to extend.
+It fetches users from the database and creates them on the fly if they don't already exist.
+It requires Doctrine to work.